timeo-schmidt/Villa-Schmidt-Shopware-Test-Task/README.md

 ### What we expect
 Get the best out of you!
 Show what you are capable of.
 But don't do over engineering!
 Our goal is to see, if you're able to implement the requirements in a simple way but in high quality, which is good to maintain and improve in the future.
 We want to see your approach and see at which stage you are in your career currently to become an excellent developer.

-A good developer code goes through 4 stages:
-1. simple and wrong
-2. complex and wrong
-3. complex and right
-4. simple and right

 There is no real deadline for the task, but the sooner the better.
 But don't rush things, a high code quality is very important for us, therefore provide your best results - clean, lean high quality code!

 ### What we do
-We will check your code, quality and collaborating with you.
+We will check your code, quality and will support you with any questions you may have.

 ###  Why we're going this way?
 You can prove your skills and showing us your willingness, so we could compare your results with our code requirements.
 It is the quality that matters and we want to see your individual responsibility.
-I hope, this way is ok for you.
-If you have any questions, don't hesitate to contact me.
+I
 I know Shopware 6 is completly new for you and it may take some time to dive into it.
 So better ask if you don't know something instead of digging for hours and hours.

 Looking forward hearing back from you.
-As mentioned above, please use for further communication hello@shapeandshift.dev